 2019 sees the release of recordings with Covent Garden Sinfonia (Max Richter, Peteris Vasks and Arvo Pärt with violinist Fenella Humphreys), the Deutsche Philharmonie Merck (a live disc of film music) and, for Sony Germany, the NDR Radiophilharmonie.
 Other recordings include an acclaimed disc of Antonio Lotti with chamber choir The Syred Consort, selected as BBC Radio 3 Record Review’s “Disc of the Week”, and chosen as one of Presto Classical’s Top Ten Recordings of 2016.

-A trumpeter and composer by training, he studied music at the University of Birmingham, graduating with first class honours in 2003, staying on at Birmingham to complete an MPhil in composition with Vic Hoyland, before moving to London in 2005 to study at the Royal Academy of Music with composer Simon Bainbridge.
-He was made an Associate of the Royal Academy of Music (ARAM) in 2017, and is more than halfway through his lifetime ambition to conduct all 107 Haydn symphonies.
+A trumpeter and composer by training, he studied music at the University of Birmingham, graduating with first class honours in 2003.
+He stayed on at Birmingham to complete an MPhil in composition, before moving to London in 2005 to study composition at the Royal Academy of Music.
+From 2011-16 he worked as assistant conductor to Sir Roger Norrington, and has twice acted as rehearsal conductor for Bernard Haitink, as well as assisting Paul McCreesh with the Gabrieli Consort & Players.
+In addition to his work as a conductor, he is sought after as a composer, arranger and orchestrator.
+In 2017 he was elected an Associate of the Royal Academy of Music (ARAM), and is almost three quarters of the way through his lifetime ambition to conduct all 107 Haydn symphonies.